buglabs/Synergy-Starter-Kit/Cold Chain/User Guide.md

 * The Temperature gauge reads the output from the device.
   * This will set the Alarm widget to one degree Fahrenheit below the first temperature reading from your board.
-  * The Alarm Set point will show in the Dynamic Alert Value widget.

 * The Alarms widget outputs a notification at each trigger.

-  * The alarm widget will start to show notifications.
+* The Dynamic Alert Value widget will show the Alarm set point.

 * Finally, the History and Humidity sparklines should activate.
   * The History sparkline is connected to the accelerometer for demonstration purposes.